 Once we were both back at the school, it took every ounce of long-practised self-restraint not to return to the Hog’s Head and force poison down Lucius’s throat.
 Though Avrille had not divulged any details of what had happened there, I knew Lucius had upset her, and for that alone I wanted his blood.
 Even so, I found my anger flavoured with a hint of guilty relief.
 It was safe to assume Lucius had tried to force himself on Avrille, and judging from her fiery exit from the tavern, he had not succeeded.
 I am ashamed to admit one of my greatest fears had been that Avrille would be open to his advances and willingly accept them.
 The fact that he was married and a father had never seemed to bother Lucius’s other mistresses in the past.
 Though I wanted to believe Avrille’s character was beyond reproach, I did not know her well enough to conclude for certain she would not give into his overtures.
 With Lucius’s polished good looks, vast wealth, and effortless charm, I could never hope to compete.

 Wanting to put the incident behind me, as I’m sure Avrille did as well, I decided not to mention anything that had transpired the previous night when we met the following afternoon to add the final ingredients to the Wolfsbane Potion.
 I had arrived in the workroom a few minutes before the hour and had just turned the heat up under the main cauldron when Avrille entered.
-She looked a little pale as if she hadn’t slept very well, but perked up instantly as she approached the work table to see what I was doing.
+She looked a little pale, as if she hadn’t slept very well, but she perked up instantly as she approached the work table to see what I was doing.